BabbleSim/ext_NRF52_hw_models/docs/UART.md

 For performance reasons, the backend does not react immediately to a CTS/RTS pin toggle from the other side.
 Instead up to 1 frame time (1 byte time) will elapse between the pin toggle and the UART peripheral model being notified.
-Note that the UART peripheral has a 6 byte Rx FIFO, and that it toggles RTS while there is still 4 spaces left.
-So even though this will, in some cases, cause up to 1 extra byte to be send to the other side, it should not cause any transmission losses.
+Note that the UART peripheral has a 6 byte Rx FIFO, and that it toggles RTS while there are still 4 spaces left.
+So even though this will, in some cases, cause up to 1 extra byte to be sent to the other side, it should not cause any transmission losses.

 If there is a miss-configuration between the devices (bit rate, parity or number of stop bits), the backend will print a warning for each received byte, but the ERRORSRC register in the UART